Bhaathii/Bhaathii/README.md

  traveled, and fuel types.
 -  Integrated GPS and Maps API to dynamically track travel data and provide accurate emission calculations.
-- Develop a real-time vehicle emission calculation module for a web application using localized Sri Lankan transport data.
+- Developing Recomendation model using Machine Learning.

 ---